History

 There's a big problem with how history is taught and it might be unintentional.
 Boiling down atrocities, war crimes, injustices, soap opera drama and so on into names, dates, and worthless pontificating about the "glory of our country" blah blah blah not only makes kids zone out but at any age before 18 it's not likely the kids would understand the true meaning and emotional impact of these things.
 So it can normalize this kind of crap.
 It might actually be a better idea to teach only the nice and safe stuff before 18 and have state-sponsored college from 18 on up teach people the truth.
 In fact, civics, politics, history, and all that other social studies type stuff might be only able to be properly taught as an associate's degree in college.

 Unfortunately much of history has been buried so much and so effectively that the only things you hear about it are directly from family lore passed down from person to person.
 One good example is the horrors of the Native American boarding schools and the westward expansion of white settlers into this country.
 From what little I've heard of it, it was akin to the Holocaust, and our Thanksgiving actually stems from people's unholy delight in killing off the original inhabitants of the land so they could claim it for themselves.
 More like this includes the Tulsa Race Massacre, Mileva Marich's contributions to Einstein's work, the Tuskegee Syphilis experiment, Ellis Island's human rights violations, and on and on.
 You have to dig to find any of it and most importantly, ask people you trust what family history they've got which should be widely known.
 One reason why history isn't better known is because a lot of it is not just NSFW, it's NSFL.
 Also, if kids are taught what really happened before they're like 21, there's a good chance they're not going to understand the emotional impact or the importance of anything that happened.
 Or worse, get traumatized, which is why a lot of history lessons in school are so boring; they're very very censored to avoid emotional damage.
 So if you hit 21 and are like "I don't think I really learned history, like, at all," now's a good time.
+9/13/24 Yeah history tends to be bloody, horrific and full of depresso.
+However there are also books and resources out there which are different, things that take only the good stuff from the past and bring it to a new audience.
+If you're burned out on history because of the depresso, seek out the other stuff, at least for now.

 Online Resources